Mozilla Phabricator User Guide¶

-Mozilla’s Phabricator instance is a stock installation, with a small patch applied, and some custom extensions.
-The patch and extensions are intentionally small in scope and are limited to supporting integration points with bugzilla.mozilla.org (“BMO”).
+Mozilla’s Phabricator instance is a fork with a few small patches applied, and some custom extensions.
+The patches and extensions are intentionally small in scope and are limited to supporting integration points with bugzilla.mozilla.org (“BMO”).

 See Conduit Repositories for the location of our source code.

 Phabricator is actually a suite of many applications, from a code-review tool to wikis to a blogging platform.
 At Mozilla, we already have existing applications that solve many of these problems.
 To prevent the re-emergence of the all-too-common problem of having to choose between several tools that are all functionally similar, we have disabled the use of some of these applications.